JB-26/website-portfolio/src/blog/2021-01-14-python-currency-exchange.md

         print(df)
 ```

 We use the request module to make a GET request.
-But there is one problem, the response of the exchange rates is a string, not a dictionary.
+But there is one problem, when we access the text attribute of the response, it's a string!

 ![JSON response](https://i.imgur.com/PRLNygR.png)